magomimmo/modern-cljs/doc/tutorial-11.md

-# Tutorial 11 - More Ajax
+# Tutorial 11 - A deeper understanding of Domina Events

 In the [latest tutorial][1] we introduced the ajax model of communication between the browser and the server by exploiting the [shoreleave-remote-ring][2] and [shoreleave-remote][3] libraries.

-In this tutorial we're going to strengthen our ajax understanding by extending its usage to the `Login Form` we faced starting from the [4th Tutorial][4].
+In this and the successive tutorials we're going to strengthen our ajax understanding by extending its usage to the `Login Form` we faced starting from the [4th Tutorial][4].

 # Introduction